Schedule of Events

 55th Reunion: Conversations On Issues We Care About

-The 1968–1972 Cluster Program for Reunion 2026 (May 29–31) will include six concurrent, 90-minute discussion sessions on different topics.
+Conversations on Issues We Care about consists of six concurrent, 90-minute discussion sessions on different topics.
 Each session begins with brief opening remarks from a cluster expert, followed by a facilitated discussion among 10–15 participants.
 You’ll select your session when registering online for Reunion.
 We ask that participants remain in their chosen session for the full 90 minutes.
+For 55th Reunion celebrants, hosted by the 55th Reunion Planning Committee.

 Discussion Sessions: